Cinnamon Vs Cassia

 Nutrient Composition and Health Benefits in Different Types of Cinnamon

-Where they differ?
+Where does Cinnamon differ?

 Their unique plant compounds define their health roles.

 Ceylon, for example, contains proanthocyanidins—rare antioxidants linked to improved blood vessel health (Journal of Medicinal Food, 2017).
-At DRUERA, we ensure that our cinnamon is ground daily in small batches to preserve all its essential oils, and beneficial compounds.

 Cassia and Saigon, meanwhile, boast higher levels of cinnamaldehyde, the fiery compound studied for its antimicrobial effects against foodborne bacteria (Food Chemistry, 2018).